omotox77/Project-2/README.md

 The Project is to analyze and derive insights to answer crucial questions and make the company make data driven decision

-_Disclaimer_ : _Datasets from the Mircosoft Adevtureworks database.
+_Disclaimer_ : _Datasets from the Microsoft Adevtureworks database.
 Used to demomstrate my learnings and capabilities with Proving Data Driven Decisions woth power BI_

 # Objecive: